CanYouTeachMeHowToCode/IDS721-individual-project-1/README.md

 ]
 ```
 > where the two boards above shows the only two valid solutions to the n-queens (4-queens here) problem with board size of 4.

+## Week 2 Progress

+This week I learned some basics of cloud computing and had some hands-on experience with AWS and Azure.
+Unfortuately, due to personal illness that lasted from Friday to Tuesday, this week my progress is low--I only viewed the tutorial and tried deploying an AWS lambda function with my n-queens game developed last week, yet this does not work as expected.
+Hopefully this will be resolved in the upcoming week.